Anna Lewandowska: Career

 Lewandowska is a member of Pruszkow Karate Club.
-During her career she won three medals in the world championships seniors, six European Championships medals in different age categories (including two European Championships seniors), and 29 Polish Championship medals.

-At September 2013, Lewandowska became a nutritionist.
+During her career, she won three medals in the world championships seniors, six European Championships medals in different age categories (including two European Championships seniors), and 29 Polish Championship medals.
+In September 2013, Lewandowska became a nutritionist.
 She started the blog Healthy Plan by Ann, which provides nutritional advice and workout plans.

-In 2014, she published her first book Żyj zdrowo i aktywnie z Anną Lewandowską (Lead a Healthy and Active Life with Anna Lewandowska) in which she encourages readers to change their eating habits and offers recipes for a number of dishes as well as exercises prepared by herself.
+In 2014, Lewandowska published her first book titled Żyj zdrowo i aktywnie z Anną Lewandowską (lit.
+'Lead a Healthy and Active Life with Anna Lewandowska'), in which she encourages readers to change their eating habits and offers recipes for a number of dishes as well as exercises prepared by herself.

-In 2016, she was appointed director of the Polish Special Olympiads, an organization which provides support for the mentally disabled through sport as well as raises social awareness about the challenges faced by this group of people.
+In 2016, Lewandowska was appointed director of the Polish Special Olympiads, an organization which provides support for the mentally disabled through sport as well as raises social awareness about the challenges faced by this group of people.
 The same year, she launched the Foods by Ann brand which sells healthy snacks and dietary supplements.

-In 2019, she became a host of the TV show Sztuki walki (Martial Arts) aired on the morning television programme Dzień Dobry TVN.
-The same year, she launched her cosmetics brand Phlov.

-In 2024, Anna opened a fitness studio in Barcelona - EDAN Studios.
+In 2019, Lewandowska became a host of the TV show Sztuki walki (lit.
+'Martial Arts') aired on the morning television program Dzień Dobry TVN.
+The same year, she launched her cosmetics brand, Phlov.
+In 2024, with her husband's move to FC Barcelona, Lewandowska opened a fitness studio in Barcelona named Edan Studios.

 Personal life

-On 22 June 2013, she married Robert Lewandowski, a Polish footballer, in Serock.
-In December 2016, Lewandowski announced that Anna was expecting their first child and was five months pregnant.
-She gave birth to their daughter Klara on 4 May 2017.

-In November 2019, Lewandowski confirmed that Anna was pregnant for the second time.
-Their second daughter, Laura, was born on 6 May 2020.
+On 22 June 2013, Lewandowska married Polish footballer Robert Lewandowski in Serock.
+They have two daughters together.